Thank you! Your submission has been received!

 Gymshark further meets their audience where they are by being active on Spotify.
 They offer a range of playlists to help motivate their listeners to power through their gym sessions.
 Each playlist is branded with the Gymshark name and varies depending on the type of fitness mood or workout type - even creating playlists curated by athletes.
 This is a unique way Gymshark is able to maintain an intimate relationship with their users, keep their brand top of mind and continue to be associated with the positive actions of their users.

-Offline marketing:
+Offline marketing

-They created an immersive space where people could take photos with various different backgrounds and attendees could write down their fitness goals and habits and be paired with professionals to advise them on how to get started.
+In September 2021, under Covid-19 safety rules, Gymshark hosted a community event in LA where influencers could come and experience their exclusive collections and mingle with others who enjoyed the brand.
+People could take photos with various different backgrounds and attendees could write down their fitness goals and habits and be paired with professionals to advise them on how to get started.
 Again, this is another example of how Gymshark positions themselves as a community-driven brand that’s committed to the positive experiences of their customers.

 Want to learn more about successful brand strategies?
 Click here to read Monzo’s brand strategy and how they built a community-driven brand.